bridgesense/lampready/README.md

 ```

-**WARNING!** If you run Vagrant destroy, you will have to reinstall
+**Note:** If you run Vagrant destroy, the box will be built from scratch again -- which may be a good thing.
-your database.
-Any previous changes to the database will be gone.

 _More to come ..._